The project

 What this demonstrates

 VizMail isn't a "learn MAUI" project.
-It's proof that agent-driven development works on a complex business domain (mail, synchronization, network protocols) with strong quality constraints (0 regressions, 131 tests).
+It's proof that agent-driven development works on a complex business domain (mail, synchronization, network protocols) with strong quality constraints (0 regressions, 659 tests).
 The HTTP API wasn't in the original spec — it emerged because the tooling (KittyClaw + agents) made adding it frictionless.
+Semantic bubbles, AI-assisted drafting, and analytics followed the same path.